 4. Cavapoo Doodle Breed

-The Cavapoo is an adorable companion dog breed that is a mix of a Cavalier King Charles Spaniel and a Poodle.
-They are sweet, friendly, hypoallergenic and a favorite Doodle breed among pet parents worldwide.
-This doodle breed is typically much smaller than Goldendoodle, Labradoodle, and Bernedoodle which is great for people who don’t live too active of a lifestyle.
+The Cavapoo is an adorable companion dog breed that mixes a Cavalier King Charles Spaniel and a Poodle.
+They are sweet, friendly, hypoallergenic, and a favorite Doodle breed among pet parents worldwide.
+This Doodle breed is typically much smaller than the previous Doodles on our list, which is great for people who don’t live too active of a lifestyle.

-If you are looking for a Doodle breed that is easy going, social, friendly, and great with adults, kids, and other pets, the Cavapoo is the right choice for you!
-An adult Cavapoo weighs between 10 to 25 pounds and stands 8” to 14” inches from the shoulder.
-If you want to purchase a Cavapoo from a breed, we have an in-depth article on “How Much Does a Cavapoo Cost?“
+If you are looking for a Doodle breed that is easy-going, social, friendly, and great with adults, kids, and other pets, the Cavapoo is the right choice!
+An adult Cavapoo weighs 10 to 25 pounds and stands 8 to 14 inches high from the shoulder.
+If you want to purchase a Cavapoo from a breeder, we have an in-depth article on “How Much Does a Cavapoo Cost?“

 5. Maltipoo Doodle Breed

-A mixture of a miniature or toy Poodle with a Maltese creates the cute little Maltipoo dog breed.
-This unique dog is affectionate, playful, smart, and looks like a cute little puppy their entire life.
-The best part about a Maltipoo is that they are going to be hypoallergenic and nonshedding.
-This means that you won’t have to vacuum up their dog hair or worry about pet allergies.
+A mixture of a miniature or toy Poodle with a Maltese creates this cute little Maltipoo dog breed!
+This unique dog is affectionate, playful, smart, and looks like a cute little teddy bear their entire life.
+The best part about Maltipoos is that they are hypoallergenic and nonshedding.
+You won’t have to vacuum up their dog hair or worry about pet allergies.
 However, you will have to groom your Maltipoo regularly by giving them haircuts since their fur doesn’t shed.

-Their curly and scruffy coat is usually cream or white mixed with a variety of colors depending on the genes that are inherited from their parents.
-However, if you get a good look at the parents, you can usually assume the color your doodle will be as they get older.
+Their curly and scruffy coat is usually cream or white mixed with various colors depending on the genes inherited from their parents.
+However, if you look at the parents, you can usually assume the color your Doodle will be as they age.
 You can see the full list of Maltipoo colors in our in-depth article.

-Adult Maltipoos stand around 10 to 14” inches tall from the shoulder and weigh between 5 to 15 pounds.
-Some dogs are smaller than others in height and weight which is determined by DNA.
+Adult Maltipoos stand around 10 to 14 inches from the shoulder and weigh between 5 and 15 pounds.
+Depending on their inherited traits, some dogs are smaller than others in height and weight.

 This cute little Doodle breed is an excellent companion dog for singles, families, older children, adults, and seniors.
 They are great lap dogs and need to live indoors but enjoy daily walks outdoors for fresh air and playtime.